pokt-network/poktroll/docusaurus/docs/operate/testing/load_testing.md

 ## Load Test Manifests

 Load test manifests are YAML files that define the network environment for test execution.
-These files specify properties such as blockchain addresses for funding and staking applications, and the suppliers and gateways to utilize.
+These files specify properties such as blockchain account addresses for funding and staking applications, and for utilization by suppliers and gateways.
 The [LocalNet manifest](https://github.com/pokt-network/poktroll/blob/main/load-testing/loadtest_manifest_localnet.yaml) serves as a comprehensive example, including detailed comments for each manifest property.

 ## Test Features

-Test features are located in the [load-testing/tests](https://github.com/pokt-network/poktroll/tree/main/load-testing/tests) directory, encompassing various use cases.
+Test features are located in the [load-testing/tests](https://github.com/pokt-network/poktroll/tree/main/load-testing/tests) directory, encompassing various scenarios.

-Leveraging Gherkin, the feature files contain human-readable load tests.
-For instance:
+Feature files are composed of one or more [`Scenario`](https://cucumber.io/docs/gherkin/reference/?sbsearch=Scenarios)s (or [`Scenario Outline`](https://cucumber.io/docs/gherkin/reference/?sbsearch=Scenarios#scenario-outline)s), each of which is composed of one or more [steps](https://cucumber.io/docs/gherkin/reference/#steps).
+For example:

 ```gherkin
 Feature: Loading anvil node only